Aviarita/lua-scripts/revofix/README.md

 ## Informations

-Its really important that this lua is named aaaaaaaaaaaa.lua and is loaded before revo.ljbc, otherwise it wont work
+Its really important that this lua is named aaaaaaaaaaaa.lua and is loaded before revo.ljbc, otherwise it wont work Its also important that you dont use "predict resolve" in "Anti-aim improvments" as it wont work